v1vyheartz/v1vyheartz/README.md

 - steal my skins without even asking like… hello??
 - be a weirdo (u know the type)
 - pls don't be so dry.. ok? 🥹
+- please don't get me for RP I only do it with my friend's and it's so rare

 ## DO :
 - int if chill